imjimit07/imjimit07-vercel/data/blog/Is-mittens-unbeatable.md

 authors: ['default']
 ---

 Hello everyone, and a very Happy New Year!
-2022 was the year of cats.  cat memes that went viral such as Scaredy Cat (The picture given above).
-These cats have now come to Chess.com Last year people madeas bots to play chess.
+2022 was the year of cats.
+Cat memes that went viral such as Scaredy Cat (The picture given above).
+These cats have now come to Chess.com Last year people made bots to play chess.
 They had released 5 cat bots for playing:
 1. Scaredy Cat (800)
 2. Angry Cat (1000)
 3. Mr. Grumpers (1200)